British PM Johnson is taking charge after lockdown party row, minister says | Law-Order

 - United Kingdom

-British Prime Minister Boris Johnson is taking charge of his Downing Street team by making changes after a row over lockdown parties, Business and Energy Secretary Greg Hands said on Friday.
+British Prime Minister Boris Johnson is taking charge of his Downing Street team by making changes after a row over lockdown parties, energy minister Greg Hands said on Friday.

 Four of Johnson's closest aides resigned on Thursday.